LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models: Background

 \section{Background}

-\textbf{Carbon Footprint of an LLM}.
-The carbon footprint of an LLM can be divided into two components~\citep{Gupta:MICRO2022}: the operational footprint, which encompasses carbon emissions originating from hardware energy consumption, and the embodied footprint, which encapsulates carbon emissions arising from hardware manufacturing.
-While prior investigations~\citep{Henderson:JMLR2020,Wu:MLS2022,Anthony:ARXIV2020,Schwartz:ACM2020,patterson2022carbon,Dodge:CFAT2022,Strubell:ACL2019} have predominantly focused on recording and reporting the operational carbon footprint of various ML tasks, only~\citet{Wu:MLS2022} has studied the embodied carbon footprint of several ML tasks.
-This study~\citep{Wu:MLS2022} indicates that the embodied carbon footprint of an LLM deployed within a Meta data center accounts for $\sim50\%$ of its operational carbon footprint.
+\textbf{LLM Carbon Footprint}.
+The carbon footprint of a LLM comprises two fundamental components~\citep{Gupta:MICRO2022}: the operational footprint, encompassing emissions stemming from hardware energy consumption, and the embodied footprint, encapsulating emissions arising from hardware manufacturing.
+Previous investigations~\citep{Henderson:JMLR2020,Wu:MLS2022,Anthony:ARXIV2020,Schwartz:ACM2020,patterson2022carbon,Dodge:CFAT2022,Strubell:ACL2019} have predominantly focused on recording and reporting the operational carbon footprint of various ML tasks.
+A notable exception is~\citet{Wu:MLS2022}, which delved into the embodied carbon footprint of ML tasks and revealed that within a Meta data center, the embodied carbon footprint of an LLM constitutes $\sim50\%$ of its operational carbon footprint.

 \textbf{Neural Scaling Law}.
-The neural scaling law~\citep{Kaplan:ARXIV2020} elucidates a power-law relationship between the test loss of an LLM and each of three pivotal factors: the quantity of model parameters, the scale of the training dataset, and the computational resources utilized during training.
-This relationship remains consistent across different architectures and downstream ML tasks, considering zero-shot, prompted, and fine-tuned settings~\citep{Ethan:ICLR2023}.
+The Neural Scaling Law~\citep{Kaplan:ARXIV2020} delineates a power-law relationship linking an LLM's test loss to three key factors: the number of model parameters, the scale of the training dataset, and the computational resources utilized during training.
+This relationship holds across diverse architectures and downstream ML tasks, spanning zero-shot, prompted, and fine-tuned scenarios~\citep{Ethan:ICLR2023}.